-Only those transactions of a value up to £30 may be paid for using contactless technology.
-This takes away the threat of large fraudulent transactions being made.
-Contactless cards also allow the capability to pay for goods or services using a PIN should the value of a transaction exceed this £30 limit.
+Only those transactions of a value up to £100.00 may be paid for using a card via contactless, however if the card holder is using their mobile phone to pay (ApplePay & AndroidPay) then the limit is many thousands of pounds (dependant on the issuing bank).
+Contactless cards also allow the capability to pay for goods or services using a PIN should the value of a transaction exceed the £100.00 limit.

 In addition, to approve some transactions below the limit the cardholder will still occasionally be asked by the terminal to enter his or her PIN.
 These requests are made at random and ensure that a card has not fallen into the wrong hands, thus maintaining the highest level of card security.